ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/internals/support-for-the-autos-window-in-a-legacy-language-service.md

 ---
-title: "Prise en charge de la fenêtre automatique dans un Service de langage hérité | Documents Microsoft" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Support for the Autos Window in a Legacy Language Service | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: